 Continuous use of air conditioning will reduce your fuel economy.
 However, driving with the window open also has the same effect because it reduces the aerodynamic efficiency of the cab.
 Rather than use air conditioning, can you take a layer of clothing off?
 Air conditioning can use around 15% more fuel than not using it.

 Cruise control can help avoid unnecessary acceleration and deceleration that we inadvertently do when driving.
 Our vehicles are the least efficient when accelerating.
 Maintaining a consistent speed rather than accelerating and decelerating can actually help general traffic flow and improve everyone’s journey times.
 GPS-based cruise control systems can help adjust your speed for hills in advance.
-This video explains (jump to 1:00 to cut the waffle):

 Block gear changes can also save on fuel.
 This is where you miss some gears rather than accelerating up through every gear.